hashim222/coding-library-drf-api/README.md

     ```
   - Copy the key and value of `SECRET_KEY` and `CLOUDINARY_URL` from `env.py` and add them to the Heroku config vars.

-  - Before deploying to Github, update `requirements.txt` by adding `pip freeze > requirements.txt`
+  - Before deploying to Github, update `requirements.txt` by adding `pip freeze > requirements.txt` command.

-  - Run `git add`, `git commit -m "..."`, `git push` commands again to save all the changes into the github.
+  - Run `git add`, `git commit`, `git push` commands again to save all the changes into the github.
   - Select the project repository name from Github, and connect.
   - In the Manual deploy section, choose the `main` Branch.
   - To view the app, click Open App once the deployment branch has been completed.